Detection of Planted Solutions for Flat Satisfiability Problems: Polynomial-time detection

 \section{Polynomial-time detection}

-We study here the statistical performance of a test that runs in polynomial time.
+We study in this section the statistical performance of a test that runs in polynomial time.
 We introduce some notations necessary to define this test.
 Let $W$ be a $k$-flat of $\F^n$, defined by $k$ affine constraints

 We make the observation that $x$ does not lie on $W$ if and only if one of the above equations is not satisfied, or equivalently, taking $\alpha_i = 1-\eps_i$

 Factoring out, $P_{\ell,\alpha}$ can be written as a multivariate polynomial over $\F$ of degree $k$